 Legion of Honor Museum

-Get married in a San Francisco monument!
+Get married in a bona fide San Francisco monument!
 The Legion of Honor is historic, beautiful, and overlooks the Pacific Ocean, Golden Gate Bridge and all of San Francisco, It’s far enough out of the hustle and bustle that it feels truly peaceful and surrounded by nature and beauty in all directions.

 This is just the spot for an elegant soiree, where your guests will be immersed in old-world grandeur, color, art and neoclassical architecture.
 I mean, those columns!